- About Us

-Children may begin arriving at 8:55am.
-A teacher will greet your child on the sidewalk in front of the school between 8:55am and 9:10am.
+Drop off begins at 8:50am.
+A teacher will greet your child on the sidewalk in front of the school between 8:50am and 9:00am.
 If you arrive before that time, please wait until a teacher greets you before allowing your child into the building or out of the car.
-If you arrive after 9:10am, please escort your child into the school and leave him or her with a teacher.
+If you arrive after 9:00am, please escort your child into the school and leave him or her with a teacher.

 For the safety of all persons, please stay on the sidewalk when walking to and from your car.
 No cars should be left running when an adult is not in attendance.
 The road beside the church is used by our neighbors, please be mindful of traffic when parking and crossing the street.